cwida/teseo/README.md

 As usual for snapshot isolation, read operations never fail due to transaction conflicts.

-Iterators/cursors, created through `Transaction::iterator()`, are not thread-safe.
+Iterators/cursors, created by `Transaction::iterator()`, are not thread-safe.
 Rather, the related `Transaction` instance needs to be shared among different threads and, from each thread, a separate iterator can be initialised.
-Note that, a transaction cannot be terminated, by either `commit` or `rollback`, if all the created iterators are not first terminated, implicitly by their destructor, or explicitly by invoking `Iterator::close()`.
+Note that, a transaction cannot be terminated, by either `commit` or `rollback`, if all the created iterators are not first closed, implicitly by their destructor, or explicitly by invoking `Iterator::close()`.

 #### OpenMP

-OpenMP can be used to implement graph algorithms for Teseo, but it demands some extra care.
+OpenMP can be used to implement graph algorithms for Teseo, but it demands even further care.
 OpenMP threads must also be registered/unregistered when used with Teseo, before any of the functions from the Teseo API can be called.
 Similarly, as described in the previous section, transaction objects must be copied in each thread and a new iterator should be created from each thread local copy.
 A solution is to rely on the OpenMP [firstprivate](https://www.openmp.org/spec-html/5.1/openmpsu116.html#x151-1690002.21.4.4) clause to implement a RAII object to register/unregister a thread with Teseo:

 ```
 #include <omp.h> # omp_get_thread_num